wanasit/google-calendar/README.md

 This library uses [mocha](http://visionmedia.github.io/mocha/) test framework.
 All test files are included in folder `/specs`.

-To run the test, you need to install the dev-dependecies.
+To run the test, you need to install the dev-dependencies.

 ```
 npm install -d
 ```

-You also need fill `/specs/config.js` with API key and refreash_token.
-See.
-[Google's document on OAuth2](https://developers.google.com/accounts/docs/OAuth2)
+You also need to fill `/specs/config.js` with your API key and refresh_token.
+See [Google's document on OAuth2](https://developers.google.com/accounts/docs/OAuth2).

-Note: The process to get those createncials is still complicated, I'll improve this later.
+Note: The process for getting those credentials is still complicated; I'll improve this later.

 ```
 module.exports = {
   consumer_key     : 'CONSUMER_KEY',
   consumer_secret  : 'CONSUMER_SECRET',
-   refresh_token    : 'REFEASH_TOKEN',
+  refresh_token    : 'REFRESH_TOKEN',
 }
 ```

-The testcase involve calling Google Calendar and take long time to complete.
-Thus, running mocha with high timeout parameter (more than 6 seconds) is recommended.
+The testcase involves calling Google Calendar and takes a long time to complete.
+Thus, running mocha with a high timeout parameter (more than 6 seconds) is recommended.

 ```
 mocha ./specs --timeout 6000
 ```